DSPN/amazon-deployment-guide/bestpractices.md

 This section of the deployment guide covers recommendations for compute, storage, network and more.

+## General

+AWS is made up of regions which are comprised of availability zones.
+We recommend deploying DSE data centers within regions.
+Racks should be distributed across availability zones within that region.

 ## Compute

 AWS isntance types either use ephemeral instance storage or are EBS backed.